 One requirement, however, is that you must be a college graduate so that obviously limits the applicant pool.
 And while loan amounts range up to $25,000 you only have one term option: three years.

-Upstart doesn’t offer the most flexibility, but it does have competitive rates and a unique approval model that may help some borrowers who want a debt consolidation loan.
+They don’t offer the most flexibility, but it does have competitive rates and a unique approval model that may help some borrowers who want a loan.

 With an A+ rating from the Better Business Bureau, OneMain is a lender committed to customer satisfaction.
 While they offer debt consolidation loans up to $25,000 you can also get a loan for as little as $1,500.